COGS108/Projects/FinalProject_Guidelines.md

 * Implement your analysis choices on the dataset.
 * Interpret the results of the analyses.
 * Contextualize those results within a greater scientific and social context, acknowledging and addressing any potential issues related to privacy and ethics.
+* Effectively communicate your process and findings in written (report) and oral (recorded pressentation) formats.
 * Work effectively to manage a project as part of a team.

 To accomplish this you will work in teams of 4 to 5 students to conceive of and carry out an analysis project.
-You will find in your future careers the need to work on projects in groupcs frequently.
+You will find in your future careers the need to work on projects in groups frequently.

 The basic project steps (broken down in more detail below):

-* Find a real world dataset and problem that you believe can be solved with one or more of the techniques we have learned in class.
-* After selecting a dataset and identifying the goal, write out a proposed analysis plan using template provided and submit it through GitHub for review.
+* Decide on a data science question/topic you and your group mates are really interested in learning more about.
+* **Proposal** Formulate a question and submit a proposal based on this idea, including background research on the topic summarizing what's already been done, a description of the *ideal* (meaning, assuming unlimited resources and access to people/data) dataset would be and ethical considerations
+* Each group will receive specific feedback on their proposal and incorporate that into their first checkpoint
+* **Checkpoint #1**: Groups will identify datasets that can be used to answer either their proposed question OR a new question based on project feedback and/or data availability.
+* **Checkpoint #2**: Carry out EDA on proposed datasets
+* **Final Report & Video**:
-* Apply the techniques outlined and come up with a result for the dataset that you proposed.
+  * Apply the techniques outlined and come up with a result for the dataset(s) that you've chosen to work with.
-* Assemble a Jupyter notebook that communicates your hypothesis, methods, and results.
-Submit this as your final project.
+  * Assemble a Jupyter notebook that effectively communicates your entire process.
+Submit this as your final project report.
+  * Present main findings from your project in a short video.
+Submit this as your final project video.
   * Submit feedback about group and individual group members.
 This is done individually.

-We strongly encourage you to discuss potential project ideas with your TAs and IAs, and/or with the profesoor.
-This will give us a chance to make sure you’re on the right track even before you submit your draft.
+We strongly encourage you to discuss potential project ideas with your TAs and IAs, and/or with the Professor.
+This will give us a chance to make sure you’re on the right track even before you submit your proposal.

 ### Taboo topics